burtonjb/LispyJS/README.md

 |--|--|--|--|
 | define-syntax | (define-syntax keyword (transformer spec))| keyword is the identifier for the new macro and  | (eval (quote (x))) => evaluates x as if it was an input command|

+## TODOS:
+* Convert docs to tutorial
+* Update webapp to include build artifacts from this version (currently the webpage is using the V1 version of the language)
+* Proper language spec
+* Fix bugs in compiler
+* Finish scheme features in compiler/interpreter
+* Make it self-hosting

 ## Sources:
 * https://schemers.org/Documents/Standards/R5RS/r5rs.pdf